 Ekrano-what?!
 This unusual vehicle type are all developments of the original and giant KM “Caspian Sea Monster,” which was damaged and allowed to sink in 1980.
 One of the more unusual captures, these “daughters of the Caspian Sea Monster” are large ground-effect aircraft that are classified a ship by the International Maritime Organization, and were under Soviet and then Russian naval control.
 These two related types of ekranoplans were designed to fly just above the surface.

-A-90 Orlyonok (1972 – 1993) (also described as Orlan class) 5 built 1 preserved Moscow Naval Museum LOA 191′ / 58.2 m
+A-90 Orlyonok (1972 – 1993) (also described as Orlan class / Project 904) 5 built 1 preserved Moscow Naval Museum LOA 191′ / 58.2 m

 S-26 (1980 – 1993) preserved at Moscow Naval Museum.
 Transported in 2007 from Kaspiysk to Moscow along Volga River.

-Lun Class (1987 – late 1990s) LOA 242′ / 73.8 m weight 286 tons empty.
+Lun Class / Project 903 (1987 – late 1990s) LOA 242′ / 73.8 m weight 286 tons empty.
 Powered by 8 turbo-jet engines, 4 on either side of the cockpit, this would have been armed with a complement of 6 moskit anti-ship missiles, in fixed tubes in pairs along the top of the fuselage.